 (3) The 1910 US census shows a Martin J. Zulle living at 1132-1/2 McAlister St., San Francisco.
 Martin Zulle was the same age as Albert Marco and likewise born in Austria.
 Zulle, however, who lists his occupation as cook, says he came to the U.S. in 1902.
 He does not appear to be the same person as Albert Marco, as “J Zulle” is still listed at that address in the 1914 San Francisco city directory at the same time “hatmaker” Martin Zule (sic) and Lena are listed at 108 Stillman.
 The couple also appears in the 1915 city directory.
 The 1936 federal lawsuit notes that Marco had used the name Zulle in San Francisco and that a daughter was born there in 1912 and a son in 1914.
 California birth records confirm this, showing the daughter with a mother nee Gardella born as Evelyn Rose Albori in San Francisco August 23, 1912, and son born as Martin Albori in San Francisco April 21, 1914.
 Lena Albori died in February 1920 in San Franciso.
 In 1921, Marco approved passport applications for the children to travel to Italy.

 (4) The basis for the assertion that Crawford and Marco knew each other before in Seattle and that Crawford “summoned” Marco to Los Angeles seems to be the 1939 “Lid Off Los Angeles” series in Liberty Magazine, which was based on Clifford Clinton’s 1937-1938 investigation into protected vice that led to the recall of Mayor Frank Shaw.
-Clinton was of course relying on second-hand accounts for this information as by that time Crawford and Marco were no longer on the scene.
+Clinton was of course relying on second-hand accounts for this information as by that time Crawford was long dead and Marco had been deported.

 Original reserach for this website could not place Maco in Washington before 1919 and established that Crawford most likely arrived in Los Angeles in 1914, not earlier.
 Marco gave March 28, 1914 as the date of his arrival in Los Angeles on his January 1916 naturalization petition; both of his character witnesses (including “merchant” Charles Waller of 665 New High Street- a saloon) were able to attest that they’d known Marco since that exact date.